 I didn’t want to rehash the stories from my childhood—I’d already spent 20+ years in therapy—but I did need to feel the feelings, which I’d never been able to access in therapy.

 All kinds of old pain arose in me–situations and emotions I hadn’t even thought about in more than a decade.
 In fact, I’d believed they’d all been lifted by grace.
 Now it seemed as though a massive tangle of rage and emotional anguish from childhood was thrust back onto me in one fell swoop.

+I poured rage onto the pages of journals.
 I screamed and sobbed.
 I bought a giant Nerf bat and pounded the crap out of soft objects.
 I felt different parts of me, different ages, come forward to be heard.
 The energy needed to leave my body.
 And as it left, my body gained more mobility.
 I was able to walk, as long as I lay down on benches every 20 minutes.
 I experienced moments of joy; I became more animated, more myself.
 More neurodivergent, for sure, but a self that, for the first time, felt like it contained all the multitudes of my life experiences.